-Moreover, we also obtain the first year of enforcement of insider trading laws (ENF) from Bhattacharya and Daouk (2002).
+Moreover, we also obtain the first year of enforcement of insider trading laws (IT\ENF) from Bhattacharya and Daouk (2002).
 From Panel B of Table 1, 26 out of the 28 countries in our sample have enforced insider trading laws, only Philippines and South Africa have not.
 The country with the earliest year of enforcement is the US (1961) and 14 countries have their first year of enforcement within the sample period.
-In our robustness test, we construct a variable (ENF_YEAR) that equals the number of years since enforcement of insider trading laws as a measure of the intensity of the enforcement.
+In our robustness test, we create a dummy variable (ENF) that equals one to represent countries which have enforced insider trading regulation by 1999, and zero otherwise.

-In Panel B of Table 1, we also present country-level institutional and market variables, obtained from La Porta et al. (1998), La Porta et al. (2006), and Djankov et al. (2008).
+In Panel B of Table 1, we also present the legal origin of each country based on La Porta et al. (1998) and La Porta et al. (2006).
 LO is defined as one for a country with common law tradition and zero for a country with civil law tradition.
-Panel B shows that 11 countries such as Australia, Cananda, UK, US are common law countries while the others such as Brazil, Germany, Japan are civil law countries.
-ANTIDIR and ANTISELF are the anti-director rights (ranges from 0 to 5) and anti-self-sealing indices (ranges from 0 to 1) that have been used by prior studies as measures of strength of institutional infrastructure.
-In general, common law countries tend to have higher ANTIDIR (mean of 4.25) as well as ANTISELF scores (mean of 0.80), compared to civil law countries (mean ANTIDIR of 2.65 and mean ANTISELF of 0.39).
+The last column of Panel B shows that 11 countries such as Australia, Cananda, UK, US are common law countries while the others such as Brazil, Germany, Japan are civil law countries.